Click the links below to view information about activities for this park.

 Fishing: Fifty-two species of game and non-game fish swim in Lake Waccamaw.
 The WRC stocks the lake with largemouth bass, bluegill, shellcracker and redbreast sunfish.
 All regulations of the WRC are enforced.

 Lakeshore Trail: The longest trail in the park, Lake Trail begins at the visitor's center and follows the lakeshore to the Waccamaw River.
-The trail passes through a variety of ecosystems during its five-mile course.
+The trail passes through a variety of ecosystems during its four-mile course.
 Marked by blue blazes, Lake Trail cuts through a pine forest, past one of the oldest stands of cypress trees in the area, under towering hickory trees, alongside grass beds in the lake that provide cover for a variety of fish species and beside sandy beaches perfect for picnicking or pausing to gaze across the lake.

 Sand Ridge Nature Trail: The Sand Ridge Nature Trail is a .75-mile loop that begins and ends near the picnic area.
 Trail is marked with orange blazes.
 From the trail, hikers can view reindeer moss, Spanish moss, reindeer lichen, pond pine, longleaf pine, turkey oak, laurel oak and hickory.
 Trees are marked to help identify the route.

-Pine Woods Trail: A 2.5-mile trail that winds through the park from the picnic area to the visitor's center allows hikers to view the diverse plant life found at Lake Waccamaw State Park.
+Pine Woods Trail: A 1.6-mile trail that winds through the park from the picnic area to the visitor's center allows hikers to view the diverse plant life found at Lake Waccamaw State Park.
 Common plants along this trail include longleaf pines, bay trees and turkey oaks.
 With a careful eye, hikers can even spot Venus flytraps.
 Because the flytraps are a rare species, they should not be disturbed.

 Boardwalks: A gravel path from the picnic area parking lot winds through the picnic ground and leads to a 700-foot boardwalk from which hikers can get a closer look at the various plants of the bay forest bordering the lake.
 The boardwalk ends at a 375-foot pier perfect for fishing.
 An additional accessible boardwalk that traverses the bay forest is located near the visitor's center and is complete with two sun shelters.